The Wells Story

 While many persons attending Wells are lifelong Methodists, the church appeals to persons from other—or no—faith traditions.
 It also often serves as a "point of re-entry" into a more spiritual life for persons who have felt disaffected with organized religion and those whose walks with God have been interrupted by a period of alienation.

 The membership takes seriously the words on the sign in front of the church: “Everyone Very Welcome.”
 Newcomers are greeted warmly, but an effort is made to respect the privacy of visitors.
 There is no “hard-sell” pitch to boost church membership, and newcomers are encouraged to approach active involvement at their own speed.

 In 1984, as the renovation program began, a friend of the church offered to organize a festival to help raise money for the project.
 Church members agreed that a festival would make an interesting project, but decided that the proceeds should go to some other worthy service organization.
-WellsFest has become a major community event on the last Saturday in September.
-It has generated more than $700,000 for a wide range of nonprofit serviceorganizations and activities.
+WellsFest has since become a major community event on the last Saturday in September.
+Over the years, it has generated more than a million dollars for a wide range of nonprofit service organizations and activities.

 Wells Church is also actively involved in its low-income neighborhood, with commitments to the children, faculty and staff of Galloway Elementary School across the street, to building homes in the Habitat for Humanity program, and to the support of the Bailey Avenue Health Education Foundation.